 Book Your Hotel in Person (in Some Destinations)

-“When traveling through Southeast Asia, you can save up to 50 percent on hotels just by booking your room in person and paying with cash,” says Max Chambers and Loren Rispoli, who run the travel website Infinite Saturdays.
-“Sites like Agoda, Booking.com and Hostelworld are great for the U.S. or Europe but don’t provide competitive rates in a number of Southeast Asian countries.”
+“When traveling through Southeast Asia, you can save up to 50% on hotels just by booking your room in person and paying with cash,” said frequent travelers Max Chambers and Loren Rispoli.
+“Sites like Agoda, Booking.com, and Hostelworld are great for the U.S. or Europe, but don’t provide competitive rates in a number of Southeast Asian countries.”

 Bargain With the Hotel Owner